Grammatical structures in mathematics: a personal view: Example: Multiple Linear Regression

 Equations \eqref{eqn_MatrixLinReg} and \eqref{eqn_ArithLinReg}, combined with the initial naming of the variables and statement that they have a linear relationship, gives us three different representations of the same underlying structure.
-There are differing levels of abstraction depending on how explicit the number arithmetic is made, with the term `linear model' being the most abstract.
+There are differing levels of abstraction depending on how explicit the number arithmetic is made.
+The term `linear model' is the most abstract, and is the nominalisation of the overall relationship.
+I think part of mathematical fluency is the ability to move between different representations of the same object depending on which highlights relevant structure at the time, a simple example of which would be going back and forth with summation notation such as

 We can see the linguistic choices in notation in this example, and how those relate to linguistic structure.
 We also get to see different levels of abstraction directly linked to how explicit or implicit the mathematical structure is for the particular model.
 As we use linear regressions to represent systems of interest in the world, it's worth looking at how that relationship works from the perspective of language.